Casa multisig security: Mobile Key overview

 - Use a password manager to generate a strong unique password for your Casa account.

-If you are a Casa Keymaster user and you wish to make your mobile keys more robust against data loss, all you have to do is: nothing!
+If you are a Casa App user and you wish to make your mobile keys more robust against data loss, all you have to do is: nothing!

 At Casa we believe that users should never have to deal with seed phrases and thus we do not expose them to the user.
 Note that if you are in possession of seed phrases from other means of storage, you should never save them in cloud storage services!

-To restore your mobile key on a new device, all you have to do is log into the Casa Keymaster app.
+To restore your mobile key on a new device, all you have to do is log into Casa App.
 The app will automatically notice if mobile keys are missing and will attempt to find a cloud backup.

 Remember that your phone must be logged into the same Google account (Android) or iCloud account (iOS) that you originally used to backup your mobile key.